amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 Here's a scenario: you have a repo where some javascript developers are building something which will ultimately be turned into an ``awesome.min.js`` file.
 When you say ``"@rultor deploy"``, the file should be moved to the ``company.github.io`` repo, because that repo is a website hosted by [Github pages](https://pages.github.com/).
-This way, the HTML pages where the file is imported will always use the latest version of it.
+This way, any page which includes that ``.js`` file from the company's website will always receive the latest version.

 Sounds easy, so you write a ``deploy.sh`` file for rultor to run on a ``deploy`` command: